 Turn off all electronics an hour before bed.
 Your phone and television screen transmits light which makes your brain think that it is day time.
 If your mind is active late at night then you are less likely to be able to fall asleep.

 Instead of watching television or playing on your computer, try reading a book, journaling, playing an instrument, or drawing.
 These relaxing activities can help you have a healthy night’s sleep.

 While naps can be tempting, mid-day snoozes make falling asleep in the evening more difficult.
 A nap can be especially disruptive if you are trying to change your sleep schedule.
 If you must nap, try to not make it longer than 20 minutes.

 9. Turn on white noise.

-Light music can be especially soothing when you are changing your sleep cycle.
+Light music or can be especially soothing when you are changing your sleep cycle.
 Bedphones are the thinnest headphones on the market to help you get the sleep that you need.
-Nature sounds, white noise, and meditation chants are soothing sounds that can help you get a good night's sleep.
+Nature sounds, white noise, and meditation podcasts are soothing sounds that can help you get a good night's sleep.
 Avoid music with lyrics.

 Adjusting to the time change can be difficult for many of us.
 If you are having a hard time getting a good night’s sleep, it is important to first set realistic goals according to your lifestyle.
 Stick to your new sleep schedule.
 Chances are, you have built some unhealthy sleeping habits.
 Changing your sleep schedule is not impossible!
 Your Bedphones can help you adjust to get the restful night’s sleep that you need.